 “In my younger and more vulnerable years” my mother used to read me a book called: Alexander and the Terrible, Horrible, No Good, Very Bad Day.
-Paraphrasing, it was about some punk kid who was having trouble tying his shoes, stepped in some poo, got yelled at by the teacher, his sister took his favorite lunchbox to school and perhaps some other little kid problems.
-At the end, I think he got a hug from his mom, and everything was better because tomorrow is another day.
+Paraphrasing, it was about some punk kid who was having trouble tying his shoes, got gum in his hair, got yelled at by the teacher, his sister took his favorite lunchbox to school, he didn’t get a toy in the cereal box and perhaps some other little kid problems.
+At the end, I think he got a hug from his mom, and everything was better because tomorrow is another day is Australia or something.
 I used to like the story because kids seem so able to shake off bad days, which somehow, they actually have.
-They don’t have distressing worries like bills, bosses, or how to cook dinner with the 3$ in your pocket, unless they do, which I know some did from my days of SPED in Austin.
-Those kids didn’t have anyone at home most nights, and certainly no food in the cabinets and rarely clean clothes; they were forced into self-reliance.
+They don’t have distressing worries like bills, bosses, or how to cook dinner with the 3$ in your pocket, unless they do, which I know from experience some did from my days teaching troubled teens in Austin.
+Those kids didn’t have anyone at home most nights, probably no food in the cabinets and rarely clean clothes; they were forced into self-reliance.

 If you listened to pop, rap or R & B radio in the 90’s, you are familiar with a song by Monica entitled, “Just One of Them Days.”
 She was having one of those days where she just wanted to be all alone, and don’t take it personal, it’s just a bad day, so steer clear.
 There are countless other songs about bad days.
 It’s an interesting phenomenon, the idea “when it rains, it pours.”
-Why, sometimes, do the fates spit on you?
+Why, sometimes, does fate spit on you?
 Why, sometimes, does life’s curveball curve right into your groin?

 I’ve known a few people in my life who maintain their smile through all kinds of weather, injustices, irritations and tragedies.
 They all tell me they “don’t have time for negative thoughts, people or moments.”
 Can you really control the world that way?
 Are you merely controlling your own world, and the way you view it?
 Are you being so rude to the malicious gods of the world as to never allow the emotions of life to drive you to cursing that 80 year old who cut you off, or to hating on that goofy looking guy with the hot wife by rejecting your true feelings?
 Is it possible that other people are not like me and sincerely have 365 good days a year, every year?
 Is it possible that all those “think positive” mantras can affect a global contrivance of goodwill, all toward you, just because you wake up every morning, stretch and breath in the air of bliss because you call it such?

 I’ve been being more positive lately, I’ve tried to cancel those bad thoughts before they form, but it’s hard.
-I think of Pat Croce and his motto of, “I feel great.”
+I think of Pat Croce and his motto: “I feel great.”
 I think of how lucky I am, how blessed I am, and I’m immediately filled with the gratefulness present in those exhortations.

 We went to my “Korean Mom’s” place, which is merely a hole in the wall with good food.
-On my penultimate bite of my dongas (fried pork chop covered in a sweet brown sauce) I crunched into something and squealed quite audibly.
+On my penultimate bite of my donkatsu (fried pork chop covered in a sweet brown sauce) I crunched into something and squealed quite audibly.
 It was not the juice filled mess that a roach must be like (they were sold in stalls in Thailand and some were palm sized.)
 This was a ruthlessly hard substance that grated and scratched through my jaw, teeth and into my brain.
 I removed and dug through my bite and found a piece of glass the size of a baby tooth.
 My teeth, I believe, are intact, my soul and disposition are understandably shaken.
 We went to the batting cages and hit balls to end the day on a positive note.
 I got a few dingers in there and felt better.